ntop/wireshark-ntop/README.sflow_tap.md

 load as well as on the top talkers (sources and destinations) that are traversing the agents.

+The plugin creates a `Listener.new` tap to receive only sFlow counter samples or flow samples.

 sflow_tap uses:
 * Counter samples to calculate agent interfaces status, volumes of traffic (INput and OUTput), throughput, and utilization percentage.